 New Balance Vazee Rush v2 Review Facts

-For many customers looking for a nice pair of running or walking shoes, New Balance is not at the top of their list.
+For many customers looking for a nice pair of running or walking sneakers, New Balance is not at the top of their list.
 In the world of high-end athleisure apparel and fashion-focused hype culture, these footwear manufacturers play second, and even sometimes third, fiddle to industry titans like Adidas and Nike.
 This doesn’t have anything to do with the actual quality of their shoes, as many customers who are longtime fans of this brand will tell you.
 No, this declining popularity mostly has to do with the fact that New Balance has a style that is behind the times.
 With newer products like their Vazee Rush v2, however, they have attempted to step up their game in this regard with a line of products that will appeal to younger runners.
 However, it remains to be determined whether or not these new design decisions were worth the consequences.

 While rubber is the most common design element to the outsoles of running shoes, most manufacturers and designers